grantmacken/podx/README.md

 # podx

-WIP: A bundle of docker images:
+A bundle of container images:

-1. reverse proxy for a containerized xerl:
+1. reverse proxy built for a containerized xqerl:
-2. dockerized web dev preprocessing tool chain.
+2. dockerized web development preprocessing tool chain.

 Both reverse proxy and xqerl containers run in a podman pod, I named the pod 'podx' hence the name of this repo, The built images built on this repo are all prefixed podx.

-Some stuff in this repo, will be moved out soon.

-The stuff in this repo will from now on concentrate on building helper images for web development projects.
+## a dockerized web development preprocessing tool chain

+All images using start from latest alpine

+### podx-alpine

+ - add dir paths

+### podx-w3m

+terminal browser mainly used to dump browser text

+### podx-curl

+From podx-alpine
+Entrypoint 'curl' exec

+### podx-cmark

+From podx-alpine
+Used to: convert commonmark (markdown ) into commonmark XML
+Entrypoint: `cmark --to xml`

+XQuery typeswitch expression can be used to transform into HTML

+### podx-openresty

+From openresty/openresty:alpine-apk
+Used as: reverse proxy for xqerl
+Entrypoint: `openresty -p /opt/proxy/ -c /opt/proxy/conf/proxy.conf -g "daemon off;"` Proxy configuration: copied from ./src/proxy
+Directories:
+ -  `/etc/letsencypt` dir created for letsencypt files
+ - `/opt/proxy/*` dirs created for nginx files
+ - `/usr/local/xqerl/priv/static/assets`  xqerl static assets